Central Warehousing Corporation: Function

-The Warehousing Corporation (Amendment) Bill, 2011 has been proposed in the Lok Sabha by the Ministry of Consumer Affairs, Food and Public Distribution seeking to make Mini-Ratna company Central Warehousing Corporation (CWC) an independent body without the government being a guarantor.
+The Warehousing Corporation (Amendment) Bill, 2011 has been proposed in the Lok Sabha by the Ministry of Consumer Affairs, Food and Public Distribution seeking to make Nava-Ratna company Central Warehousing Corporation (CWC) an independent body without the government being a guarantor.

 Operation

 CWC operations include scientific storage and handling services for more than 400 commodities, including Agricultural produce, Industrial raw materials, finished goods, and a variety of hygroscopic and perishable items.